T.J. Hockenson Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 - In his Week 8 game against the Eagles, Hockenson was targeted 11 times and recorded 10 catches for 89 yards.

-- Hockenson's during his last three games stat line reveals 24 catches for 211 yards.
-He averaged 70.3 yards per game, and was targeted 31 times.
+- Over his last three games, Hockenson has 24 receptions (31 targets) for 211 yards, averaging 70.3 yards per game.

 Hockenson's Detroit Teammates